samWebster12/Instagram-Competitor-Analysis/README.md

 ## Features

 -   Allows for users to lookup any public Instagram username and return set number of posts
--   You can then sort by posts by most likes, views, and other important metrics
+-   You can then sort the posts by most likes, views, comments, or newest

 ## Purpose